 Of course, that isn’t the whole picture.
 Read on for more about UC Berkeley admissions.

 Before we dive into UC Berkeley test scores, please be aware that the UC system announced they will not take SAT or ACT scores into consideration for admissions, beginning in fall 2021.
-This test-blind policy may very well change in the near future, so keep an eye on our post about test-optional schools and policies to get the latest updates.

 More About UC Berkeley SAT Scores